pixelfederation/circuit-breaker-bundle/README.md

         return 1; // ideally there is no call to any external dependency in the fallback method }

-    public function makeSpecialFallbackRequest(string $param): void
+    // notice that this fallback method has the same method signature as the method makeRequestWithCustomCircuitBreaker public function makeSpecialFallbackRequest(string $param): void
     {
         return 0; // ideally there is no call to any external dependency in the fallback method